 To ensure compliance with international laws and guiding principles, Valmet has created a comprehensive framework for due diligence in human rights to be used globally in its operations.
 Human rights management is part of Valmet’s Sustainability360º agenda and action plans.
 We do a systematic periodic review of potential human rights issues every 3 years as a part of the sustainability agenda action plan update.

-We have embedded human rights due diligence into our management systems by integrating it into several different Valmet processes, including human rights impact assessments, country sustainability risk assessment, supplier sustainability audits, annual sustainability assurance process, sustainability agenda action plan review process incl. specific function action plan for human rights management.
+We have embedded human rights due diligence into our management systems by integrating it into several different Valmet processes, including human rights impact assessments, country sustainability risk assessment, supplier sustainability audits, annual sustainability assurance process, mergers and acquisitions due diligence process, sustainability agenda action plan review process incl. specific function action plan for human rights management.

 In addition, we have a global sustainability assessment process to identify risks and ensure that we are able to operate according to our Code of Conduct and Human rights statement whenever we expand our current operations or establish a new legal entity in a new country.